 What is a Big-Room Retrospective?

 A Big-Room AgilityHealth® Retrospective is simply a scaled version of the one-team AgilityHealth® Retrospective.
-An individual team completing an AgilityHealth® Retrospective requires an AgilityHealth® Facilitator (AHF) lead the retrospective and build a growth plan with the team.
-A Big-Room AgilityHealth® Retrospective accomplishes the same value, but supports the coordination of resources and schedules multiple teams' retrospectives as one ceremony.
+An individual team completing an AgilityHealth® Retrospective requires an AgilityHealth® Facilitator (AHF) to lead the retrospective and build a growth plan with the team.
+A Big-Room AgilityHealth® Retrospective accomplishes the same value but supports the coordination of resources and schedules multiple teams' retrospectives as one ceremony.

 - Several teams are in one large room at the same time or teams are participating virtually